sdmunozsierra/SecureWebSystemsFall2016/Assignment2/README.md

 If the visitor is logged in as an administrator, all pages should be accessible.

-Trying to access a page where access is denied should display an appropriate error message, for example, \you need to be logged in as an administrator to access this page" instead of displaying the regular contents of the page.
+Trying to access a page where access is denied should display an appropriate error message, for example, "you need to be logged in as an administrator to access this page" instead of displaying the regular contents of the page.

 ##Page Contents